 #10 Reinventing the Sacred in the Age of the Cosmos

-Part IV The War between the Rational and the Irrational Mind
+Part V The War between the Rational and the Irrational Mind

-I have always been fascinated with the lives of Richard, Louis and Mary Leakey
+I have always been fascinated by the lives of the Leakeys.

-They were all prime movers in establishing a tradition of palaeoanthropological inquiry.
-I visited their museum at the Olduvai Gorge in Tanzania in 1983.
+The Leaky family were prime movers in establishing a tradition of palaeoanthropological inquiry.
+I visited the Leakey museum at the Olduvai Gorge in Tanzania in 1983.
 There I met Mary.
 Among her many accomplishments was the discovery of the Laetoli footprints; proof that hominids walked upright as far back as 3.6 million years ago.
-Richard Leakey, now 67, followed in the footsteps of his famous father.
+Richard Leakey followed in the footsteps of his famous father.
 He began his work searching for fossils in the mid 1960s.
 His team unearthed a nearly complete 1.6-million-year-old skeleton in 1984 that became known as "Turkana Boy," then the first known early human with long legs, short arms and a tall stature.
-Here is his statement:

 Richard Leakey's following 2012 statement which I recorded in my journal has far reaching implications for the future of our species:

 "We may be on the cusp of some very real disasters.
 If you look back, the thing that strikes you, if you've got any sensitivity, is that extinction is the most common phenomena.
 Extinction is always driven by environmental change.
 Environmental change is always driven by climate change.
 Man is now accelerating, if not creating, planet change phenomena; I think we have to recognize that the future is by no means a very rosy one."